uscreen/dev-service/README.md

 ### Mapping host paths

 If you want to map data from your host into a volume, it is best practice to put this data into a subfolder of the `services` folder, named after the service it's mapped to.
 Also, you should use a relative path inside your service definition.
-A good example for this is the provided nginx service.
+A good example of this is the provided Nginx service.
 If we would define it inside of our package.json, it would look like this:

 ```json
 "services": [